 1. Is your statement prepared on the form provided by the Elections Office?
-No □ 2.
-Does your statement contain 200 words or less (250 words or less for state candidates)?
+Yes □ No □ 2.
+Does your statement contain 200 words or less (250 words or less for state candidates, or 400 or less for City of Ontario candidates)?
 Yes □ No □ 3.
 Is your statement uniform in spacing?
 Yes □ No □ 4.
 With the exception of acronyms, is your statement free of words spelled in all CAPITAL letters?
 Yes □ No □ 5.
 Is your statement free of bold letters or characters?
 Yes □ No □ 6.
 Is your statement free of italicized words?
 Yes □ No □ 7.
 Is your statement free of references, direct or implied, to any other candidate or officeholder?
 Yes □ No □ 8.
 Is your statement free of any references, direct or implied, to any other candidate or officeholder's qualifications, character, or activities?
 Yes □ No □ 9.
 Is your statement free of any reference to your political party affiliation or partisan political activity?
-Yes □ No □ 10 Is your statement free of any false information, or information that may be deemed as slanderous or libelous?
+Yes □ No □ 10 .
+Is your statement free of any false information, or information that may be deemed as slanderous or libelous?
 Yes □ No □ 11 .
 Is your statement limited to your own personal background, education, qualifications, and platform upon which you will run?
-Yes □ No 🗆 12 If your statement contains endorsements, do you have documentation to present from the individual(s) or specific organization(s) endorsing you?
+Yes □ No □ 12 .
+If your statement contains endorsements, do you have documentation to present from the individual(s) or specific organization(s) endorsing you?
 Yes □ No □